waltribeiro/gutsy/README.md

 If those 3 steps pass, then you built the server correctly!

 ## Step 13: Push to GitHub
-As mentioned in the pre-reqs, this is optional.
+As mentioned in the pre-reqs above, this is optional.
 You can save your files locally, or use a hub like Github for collaboration and management.

 Your tree directory for the file structure will look like this:
 ```